turingschool/lesson_plans/electives/building-a-webserver/Day2.md

 like when you call `gets`.
 So the method never returns, and thus we can never make the request!

-## Execute code at the same time with threas
+## Execute code at the same time with threads

 To get past this, we'll need threads, which allow two pieces of code to execute at the same time.